-Wives can leave a message in the bathroom with lipstick, husbands can leave a handwritten note on your wife’s car seat, make a pancake with a smiley face and tell your spouse “I like your smile.”
+Wives can leave a message in the bathroom with lipstick while husbands can leave a handwritten note on their partner’s car seat, make a pancake with a smiley face and tell their spouse “I like your smile.”

 Uplifting statements from others can help people feel valued and liked.

-When working with my couple clients, they have reported when they feel valued by their spouse, their stress is reduced.
+When working with my couple clients, they have reported that their stress is reduced when they feel valued by their spouse.

 4. Be optimistic

-Looking at the brighter side of life helps with stress management, and research has shown it can have a positive impact on your health.
+Looking at the brighter side of life helps with stress management, and research has shown it can positively impact your health.

 There are things you can do to be more optimistic.
 An example of this would be to be aware of your thought patterns.